 Since I live 50 kilometers away from Dandeli, it isn’t troublesome to travel.
-However, I’ve seen that most tourists come from Bangalore and Goa.
-Considering that, it’s best to book your stay much earlier.
+However, most tourists come from Bangalore and Goa.
+So book your stay much earlier.
 Dandeli is a popular tourist spot – it’s difficult to get a room on spot.

-By the way, if you’re coming from far away and carry valuable items, you should consider purchasing travel insurance.
-Travel insurance is generally necessary if you’re visiting a dangerous or theft-prone spot.
+For those who carry valuable items on travel, also consider purchasing travel insurance.
+Travel insurance is necessary when you’re visiting a dangerous or theft-prone spot.

-Dandeli doesn’t come in either of them, but you’ll be around the Kali river a lot and you’re sure to get soaked while rafting.
-Anyway, if you’re planning on purchasing it, check out HeyMondo travel insurance.
+Dandeli is safe, but you’ll be around the Kali river a lot and you’re sure to get soaked while rafting.
+Anyway, check out HeyMondo for travel insurance.
 Oh, and all my readers get a 5% discount on their purchase through my referral link.

 1. Check-in Resort in Dandeli

 Arrive early in the morning and check-in your resort, homestay, or wherever you’re residing at.
 It’s best to check-in before you visit any place.
 Leave your bags behind and carry a smaller pack.

 Rafting or any of the other activities, be sure to carry a change of clothes while stepping out.
 Sunscreen lotion can also come in handy – it’s optional.

 Dandeli is a jungle-ish area alright.
 But a pair of sandals would do better than shoes.
 With water activities, you’ll be taking off your footwear often.
 And you’ll mostly be out here for water activities, so the sandals or flip-flops (even better) is suggestible.